12 Steps to Automate Workflows (Manual Processes)

 Step 6: Create Your Workflow Automation Strategy

 Now that you’ve clearly mapped out your workflows and outlined your goals, you need a strategy in place.
-Automation fails because they lack a clear strategy.
+Automation tends to fail because people lack a clear strategy.

 Without one, you end up playing whack-a-mole with process automation.
 You'll work on one process, then another, then have to revisit previous ones and rework them.
 This wastes money, frustrates people, and stalls business growth.